 James Clarke Chace Professor of Foreign Affairs and the Humanities

-Biography:Mark Danner is a writer and reporter who for 25 years has written on politics and foreign affairs, focusing on war and conflict.
-He has covered, among many other stories, wars and political conflict in Central America, Haiti, the Balkans, Iraq and the Middle East, and, most recently, the story of torture during the War on Terror.
-Danner is James Clarke Chace Professor of Foreign Affairs and the Humanities at Bard College and Chancellor’s Professor of Journalism, English, and Politics at the University of California, Berkeley.
+Biography:Mark Danner is a writer and reporter who for more than three decades has written on politics and foreign affairs, focusing on war and conflict.
+He has covered, among many other stories, wars and political conflict in Central America, Haiti, the Balkans, Iraq and elsewhere in the Middle East, and, most recently, the story of torture during the War on Terror.
+He also writes regularly on American politics, including on the rise of Donald Trump.
+Danner is James Clarke Chace Professor of Foreign Affairs and the Humanities at Bard College and Class of 1961 Distinguished Professor of Undergraduate Education at the University of California, Berkeley.

-Among his books are Stripping Bare the Body (2009), The Secret Way to War: The Downing Street Memo and the Iraq War’s Buried History (2006), Torture and Truth: America, Abu Ghraib, and the War on Terror (2004), The Road to Illegitimacy: One Reporter’s Travels through the 2000 Florida Vote Recount (2004), and The Massacre at El Mozote: A Parable of the Cold War (1994).
-Danner was a longtime staff writer at The New Yorker and is a frequent contributor to the New York Review of Books.
-His work has appeared in Harper’s, The New York Times, Aperture, and many other newspapers and magazines.
-He co-wrote and helped produce two hour-long documentaries for the ABC News program Peter Jennings Reporting, and his work has received, among other honors, a National Magazine Award, three Overseas Press Awards, and an Emmy.
+Among his books are Spiral: Trapped in the Forever War (2016), Stripping Bare the Body (2009), The Secret Way to War: The Downing Street Memo and the Iraq War’s Buried History (2006), Torture and Truth: America, Abu Ghraib, and the War on Terror (2004), The Road to Illegitimacy: One Reporter’s Travels through the 2000 Florida Vote Recount (2004), and The Massacre at El Mozote: A Parable of the Cold War (1994).
+Danner was a longtime staff writer at The New Yorker and is a frequent contributor to The New York Review of Books.
+His work has appeared in Harper’s, The New York Times, The Washington Post, Aperture, and many other newspapers and magazines.
+He co-wrote and helped produce two hour-long documentaries for the ABC News program Peter Jennings Reporting, and his work has received, among other honors, a National Magazine Award, three Overseas Press Awards, an Andrew Carnegie Fellowship, a Guggenheim, and an Emmy.
 In 1999 Danner was named a MacArthur Fellow.
+He is a member of the Council on Foreign Relations, the World Affairs Council, and the Century Association.
 He speaks and lectures widely on foreign policy and America’s role in the world.

 At Bard since 2003.